scantailor/scantailor/packaging/windows/readme.en.txt

 This document describes building the Windows version of Scan Tailor.

+Both Visual C++ (part of Visual Studio) and MinGW compilers are supported.
+Theoretically, any version of Visual C++ starting from Visual C++ 2003 should work.
+In practice, Visual C++ 2008 Express Edition is known to work and no others were tested.
+As for MinGW, the version shipped with Qt is known to work.
+The official builds are built with Visual C++ with the main reason being the built-in crash reporter only supporting Visual C++ under Windows.
+For unofficial builds the crash reporter is useless and should not be enabled, because only the person who built the particular version will have symbolic data used to transform the crash report to a human readable form.
+Generally, it's easier to build Scan Tailor using MinGW, but it's easier to develop it using Visual C++.

+Initially this document was only covering MinGW, while bits related to Visual C++ were added later and marked with [VC++].

+                                Downloading Prerequisites

 First, download the following software.
 Unless stated otherwise, take the latest stable version.